duskload/react-device-detect/README.md

 ## Style the view

-You can style view component by passing class to `viewClassName` prop
+You can style a view component by passing class to the `className` prop

 ```html
 <BrowserView className="custom-class">